Documentation Index

 Troubleshooting

 The Slack integration requires a Google Workspace or Microsoft 365 account.
 It’s not available for personal Gmail or Outlook.com accounts.
+If the Slack integration settings page is stuck on loading, your Granola session may have expired.
+Sign out of Granola and sign back in, then try opening the integration settings again.
 Your email address must be the same in your Granola and Slack accounts.
 If you’ve recently changed your email address on Slack, you might need to disconnect and re-connect the Granola integration to pick up your new email address.
 You can do this in Granola > Settings > Slack.
 Lastly, in Settings > Preferences > Data & sharing, your default link sharing setting needs to be set to something other than ‘Private’ for the Slack button to appear in your notes.
 If you update this setting, it will only apply to future notes.
 Please note, you can only click on the ‘Send to Slack’ button after you’ve enhanced your notes.Link previews in Slack

 The link preview (unfurl) that Slack displays when you share a note depends on the note’s sharing visibility setting:- Anyone with the link — Slack can fetch the note’s content and display a rich preview that includes the meeting title, attendees, date, and a summary snippet.